Timahoe GAA

-Timahoe GAA is a Gaelic Athletic Association gaelic football club in the village of Timahoe, County Laois, Ireland.
+Timahoe GAA is a Gaelic Athletic Association club in the village of Timahoe, County Laois, Ireland.

 Club colours are red and white and the club grounds are called Páirc Mochua.
-It provided the venue for the 1984 All-Ireland Senior Ladies' Football Championship Final, where Kerry defeated Leitrim.
+It provided the venue for the 1984 All-Ireland Senior Ladies' Football Championship final, where Kerry defeated Leitrim.

 Timahoe's only Laois Senior Football Championship title to date came in 1969 when Tom Joe Bradley captained the club to the county title.

 Bobby Miller was probably one of Timahoe's greatest ever players while former Laois senior star Pauric Clancy was midfielder on the 2003 Laois team which won the Leinster Senior Football Championship.

 Current and former Laois senior players Damien O'Connor, Brendan Quigley and Eoin Culliton all play for the club.